tidymodels/broom/cran-comments.md

 changes and send another reminder to maintainers.
 We have made the requested changes and carried out another round of reverse dependency checks, notifying maintainers with unfixed breakages.
-We note that several remaining breakages are due to removal of mixed-model tidiers that were deprecated in previous releases--we have not reverted these methods back to soft-deprecations as their namespace conflicts with the broom.mixed package, which provides a consistent interface to mixed model tidiers, have caused user confusion.
+We note that several remaining breakages are due to removal of mixed-model tidiers that have been deprecated since broom 0.5.0's release two years ago--we have not reverted these methods back to soft-deprecations as their namespace conflicts with the `broom.mixed` package, which provides a consistent interface to mixed model tidiers, have caused user confusion.
+More notes on our most recent round of reverse dependency checks can be found at the bottom of this document.

 The previous submission was also  a resubmission following an automated pretest failure due to breaking changes in the `epi.2by2` function from